With summer winding down in Alice, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last put in a new one?
+Not sure when you last checked yours?
 Take it out and tilt it toward the light.
-If light isn’t visible, get a new one.
+If you can’t see light through it, replace it.

 3. Clean the Inside